TimoKats/pim/readme.md

 ### Running in background
 If you want to run `pim start` automatically you have a couple of options.
 First, you can add `(pim start &)` to your .bashrc file.
 This will start a pim session whenever you open your terminal (note, it prevents running multiple times if you have multiple windows).
 Next, you can also use something like crontab to start on reboot.
+A third option would be to run pim through a systemd file.
 Finally, it's also possible to just run `pim start` and `pim stop` whenever you want it to be on.
 E.g. in servers that never shut down.

 > For Windows users: Perhaps you can run pim as a service, but there's no way for me to test that given I don't have a Windows machine.